mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 Next, we can use the above-mentioned functions to compute the relevant data for buses, branches, and generators.
 Here is an example code snippet that demonstrates this process:
 ```@example ComputationPowersCurrentsLosses
-bus!(system, result)
+bus!(system, analysis)
-branch!(system, result)
+branch!(system, analysis)
-generator!(system, result)
+generator!(system, analysis)

 nothing # hide
 ```

-Each of these functions is responsible for populating the corresponding fields of the `Result` type, such as `bus`, `branch`, or `generator`.
+Each of these functions is responsible for populating the corresponding fields of the `Analysis` type, such as `bus`, `branch`, or `generator`.
 For instance, we can now observe the active and reactive power injections in megawatts (MW) and megavolt-ampere reactive (MVAr) using the code snippet below:
 ```@repl ComputationPowersCurrentsLosses
 @base(system, MVA, V);
-system.base.power.value * result.bus.power.injection.active
+system.base.power.value * analysis.bus.power.injection.active
-system.base.power.value * result.bus.power.injection.reactive
+system.base.power.value * analysis.bus.power.injection.reactive
 ```

 !!! note "Info"